kylecreate/100DaysOfCode/r2-log.md

   * None

   ### New thing(s) learned:
-  * I learned more about Math.random(), Math.floor(), logical operators (AND and OR), creating objects, when to use and not use AI while coding,
+  * I learned more about Math.random(), Math.floor(), logical operators (AND and OR), creating objects, and when to use and not use AI while coding.

   ### Thoughts:
   * The challenges were fun to work on and this project should really be a challenge for me!